paleg/Watcher/README.md

 ## Requirements

-You need Python 2.7 and the following modules that can be installed with `pip`:
+You need Python 2.7 and the following modules that can be installed with your package manager or `pip`:

 * [pyinotify](http://github.com/seb-m/pyinotify)
 * [python-daemon](https://alioth.debian.org/projects/python-daemon/)
 * [lockfile](https://launchpad.net/pylockfile)

+To install modules on Debian:

+    sudo apt-get install python-pyinotify python-daemon python-lockfile

+To install modules on Gentoo:

+    emerge -av dev-python/pyinotify dev-python/python-daemon dev-python/lockfile

 To install `pip` on Ubuntu: